Refinancing with Earnest

 For students who meet income and credit requirements (or who can get a cosigner who does), refinancing with a private lender can be the way to go.
 There are a number of lenders that refinance federal and private student loans in a way that saves you money.

 For example, say you have $30,000 in student loan debt on a 10-year repayment plan with an average 5.00% interest rate.
-You can save $2,585 in interest with a lower rate of 3.50%, according to our student loan refinancing calculator.
+You can save $2,585 in interest with a lower rate of 3.50% and the same term, according to our student loan refinancing calculator.

 Iowa Reset Refinance Loan